sulu/SuluArticleBundle/Resources/doc/overview-page.md

 ## Content Types

-Another way to create a overview page is to use the build in functionality of Sulu.
+The first possibility to create a overview page is to use the build in functionality of Sulu.

 * Manually: Article-Selection (see [Content-Types](content-types.md#article-selection))
 * Automatic: Smart-Content with article provider (see [Content-Types](content-types.md#smart-content))